hkpeaks/peaks-consolidation/README.md

         => Sum(Quantity) Sum(Original Amount) Sum(Base Amount)}

 WriteFile{Table ~ FilterResults.csv}

+## Scenario 3: if user want to output a large proportion of data from source files
+Select{1000MillionRows.csv | Ledger(L10..L98) ~ LargeFile.csv}
+## Streaming will be implemented throughout the read file, filter and write file.

 ```

 The entire process running on a desktop PC with 8 cores and 32GB of memory takes only 85 seconds using a file with file size of 67.2GB.
 We are continuously working to improve the algorithm, resulting in better performance with less resource utilization.